mynl/aggregate/doc/5_technical_guides/5_x_probability.rst

 The corresponding MGF of the gamma is :math:`M_G(\zeta) = (1-\theta\zeta)^{-a}`.

-dddddd

-Recall that a negative binomial is a gamma-mixed Poisson: if :math:`N \mid G` is distributed as a Poisson with mean :math:`G`, and :math:`G` has a gamma distribution, then the unconditional distribution of :math:`N` is a negative binomial.
-Both the gamma and negative binomial occur in the literature with many different parameterizations.
+The gamma and negative binomial occur in the literature with many different parameterizations.
 The main ones are shown in the next three tables.

 .. list-table:: Parameterizations of the Gamma Distribution
   :widths: 20 20 20 20 20